wmayner/pyphi/README.md

 ---

-An [illustrated tutorial of how Φ is calculated](https://doi.org/10.1371/journal.pcbi.1006343.s001) is available as a supplement to the paper.
+An [illustrated tutorial on how Φ is calculated](https://doi.org/10.1371/journal.pcbi.1006343.s001) is available as a supplement to the paper.

 ## Usage, Examples, and API documentation